ountain Biking in and around Sandpoint, Idaho, as described by Tom Russell, project architect at Hendricks Architecture.

 Priest Lake is about an hour from Sandpoint, and has some great trials on both the upper and lower lake.
 Spectacular views, lots of berries, and nice beaches with crystal clear water are all highlights of mountain biking around Priest Lake and Upper Priest Lake.

-Faragut State Park between Sandpoint and Coeur d’Alene has a lot of mostly moderate mountain bike trails, and it is also a nice place to camp on the lake.
+Faragut State Park between Sandpoint and Coeur d'Alene has a lot of mostly moderate mountain bike trails, and it is also a nice place to camp on the lake.
 It is a good spot for a family outing, especially if cycling is not the only activity you have in mind.
 One ambitious ride here worth checking out is Bernard Peak.
-I think you will agree – the views are well worth the effort.
-All About Adventures hosts a mountain bike race series at Faragut every Wednesday in July.
+I think you will agree - the views are well worth the effort.
+On Wednesdays in July local bike shops organize a mountain bike race series at Faragut.

 There a many more great rides in the Sandpoint area, including some big, epic rides in the Cabinet and Selkirk Mountain Ranges.
 Information on many of these can be found with a quick internet search.
 There is currently a Falcon guide to mountain biking in the Spokane Coeur d'Alene area that covers some of the Sandpoint area rides.
 While there is no formal guide to Sandpoint yet, rumor has it a comprehensive guide is in the works.